 If you like the outdoors, the entire region of Tyrol is a natural paradise.
 We went to the Achensee one day, it’s a large lake 40 minutes away that many call the ‘Fjords of the Alps’.
 It looked pretty in pictures, and was even better in person.

-Our dog Juno was in heaven.
+Our yellow lab was in heaven.
 The Achensee has plenty of activities, from cable cars running up the mountains to get a better viewpoint, hiking, paragliding (we saw so many people doing this when we were there), and in the summer kiteboarding and sailing lessons.

 The Achensee is one of hundreds of lakes in Austria.
 We drove by many on the way to Innsbruck and almost all of them are very green in color and so clean that you can easily see to the bottom.

 We went into the Old Town a few times to grab something to eat and check out the stores.
 The last night we were there the entire Old Town had transformed for shopping night.
 This meant the stores were staying open later and offering deals.
-Where we live in Germany they also have shopping night a few times a year on the Konigstrasse in Stuttgart.
+Where we live in Germany they also have shopping night a few times a year.
 After seeing the one in Innsbruck and how lively it is, I think I need to check out the one in Stuttgart.

 Innsbruck is a college town so cheap drink and food specials are abundant.
 This was a happy surprise for us.
 We went to a rooftop bar that had an outdoor area and a 365 degree viewpoint of the city.
 I was able to get some good photos from up there as well.